martin-t/cvars/README.md

 - **Debugging**: Edit `cvars-macros/examples/testing-fnlike.rs` and run `cargo expand --package cvars-macros --example testing-fnlike` to see what the proc macros generate.
 There is s similar file for derive macros.
 You can use `println!` and `dbg!` in the macros as well.

+- **Useful commands**: [cargo-llvm-lines](https://github.com/dtolnay/cargo-llvm-lines) and [cargo-bloat](https://github.com/RazrFalcon/cargo-bloat).
+Use either of them in `cvars-bench-compile-time` (e.g. e.g. `cargo llvm-lines --features fnlike,cvars-1000`) to find out which functions generate a lot of LLVM IR and which compile to a lot of code.
+This is a good indicator of what is causing long compile times.
+LLVM IR is a bit more important because it better indicates how much work the backend has to do.

 ## Contributing

 You can always find me on the [Rusty Games Discord server](https://discord.gg/aA7hCFvYh9) if you have any questions or suggestions.